MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-speech-to-text-ux-guidelines.md

 ![Conversation Window Obscured](media/conversation-window-obscured.jpg)

-Its common for a platform’s system UI to be the ‘top’ visible layer of any game or app UI.
+It's common for a platform’s system UI to be the ‘top’ visible layer of any game or app UI.
 For example, the Xbox One operating system-initiated UI (error messaging, a virtual keyboard, toasts, the Xbox One Guide, people picker, and other elements) applies a full screen, semi-transparent, black overlay with their content window.

-- **UX impact: Visibility of the conversation window will be obscured.**
+- **UX impact**: Visibility of the conversation window will be obscured.

 ## Conclusion

-The PlayFab Party TTS and STT APIs are a highly effective feature for including a wider range of users in a game and gaming conversations.
+The PlayFab Party TTS and STT APIs are highly effective features for including a wider range of users in a game and gaming conversations.
 The more gamers engage and develop relationships, the more likely they are to continue playing.

 The APIs and presentation are simple.
 This guidance will help you ensure that the user experience is too.